MariusIrgens/LoopPedal/README.md

 https://github.com/MariusIrgens/LoopPedal/blob/a50a74c27e1bdc3f48690f88fd667be2349ab218/LoopPedal/Sequencer.cpp#L160-L173

 - Should one more hit be added?
 A “oneMoreHit” function runs to check if one more hit should be added.
 This uses the “busyness” variable to generate a curve falloff along a hit number axis.
 If, for instance, the busyness value is 0.5, the curve will halve for each extra hit added, making it half as likely to add a new hit recursively.
-0.9 will result in many hits being added, while 0.2 will make it less likely that any extra hit is added.
+0.9 will result in many hits added, while 0.2 will result in few (if any) hits added.
 A low busyness on snare and a high busyness on closed hihats would be more common.
-It also adds a "contribution" factor, based on how many variable hits are actually in the template pattern (many hits to chose from usually means more hits should occur).
+It also adds a "contribution" factor, based on how many variable hits are actually in the template pattern (more hits to chose from usually means more hits should occur as well).

 https://github.com/MariusIrgens/LoopPedal/blob/a50a74c27e1bdc3f48690f88fd667be2349ab218/LoopPedal/Sequencer.cpp#L145-L158